WHARFEDALE EVO 4.3 Review: Dome Alone

 Downside?
 Edginess.

-Found mostly in professional studio monitors, domes throw the info at you but are not the smoothest sounding drive units on this planet.
-Reason is the dome “breaks up” – meaning it starts to misbehave – at high volume.
-I looked into all this some years ago for a loudspeaker design because the sound of a dome midrange appealed to me. but the published specs were unacceptable.
+Found mostly in professional studio monitors, domes throw the info at you but are not the smoothest-sounding drive units on this planet.
+The reason is the dome “breaks up” – meaning it starts to misbehave – at high volume.
+I looked into all this some years ago for a loudspeaker design because the sound of a dome midrange appealed to me.
+But the published specs were unacceptable.
 Break-up problems were obvious.
 That was in the past.
-Wharfedale use a modern 2in (50mm) soft fabric dome in the EVO 4.3 that you can see in our pics and it suffers no large peaks or dips, our measurements show – important for a smooth sound at high volume.
+Wharfedale uses a modern 2in (50mm) soft fabric dome in the EVO 4.3 that you can see in our pics, and it suffers no large peaks or dips, as our measurements show – important for a smooth sound at high volume.

-The other problem of a dome is that it only covers the mid-band; a bass and treble unit are needed to complement it, meaning the ‘speaker must be a three-way design, adding considerably to build cost.
+The other problem of a dome is that it only covers the mid-band; a bass and treble unit are needed to complement it, meaning the speaker must have a three-way design, adding considerably to the build cost.

-Wharfedale have opted to use a small folded ribbon tweeter (Air Motion Transformer, or AMT) to extend response smoothly up to the human hearing limit of 20kHz.
-And for bass there are two 5in (130mm) Kevlar cone drivers, loaded by a chamber with slot reflex port in the base.
+Wharfedale has opted to use a small folded ribbon tweeter (Air Motion Transformer, or AMT) to extend response smoothly up to the human hearing limit of 20kHz.
+For bass, there are two 5in (130mm) Kevlar cone drivers loaded by a chamber with a slot reflex port in the base.

-In all that’s four drive units instead of the usual two common in budget floorstanders.
-Quite a line up and as you’d expect with a sound different to the norm.
-They are housed in a cabinet standing 875mm high, slightly lower than the usual I metre.
-Width is 210mm and depth 285mm but with terminals that extend it to 295mm.
-Bare wires or spade terminals will extend this no further, but 4mm banana plugs will add to depth as always.
-There are sturdy adjustable feet and bi-wire terminals with links for mono wiring.
+In all that, there are four drive units instead of the usual two common in-budget floorstanders.
+Quite a lineup and, as you’d expect, with a sound different from the norm.
+They are housed in a cabinet standing 875mm high, slightly lower than the usual I meter.
+The width is 210mm, and the depth is 285mm, but it has terminals that extend it to 295mm.
+Bare wires or spade terminals will extend this no further, but 4mm banana plugs will add depth, as always.
+There are sturdy adjustable feet and bi-wire terminals with links for mono-wiring.

 SOUND QUALITY

 I used our Creek Evolution 100A amplifier connected with Chord Company Signature Reference cables to drive the 4.3s.
-A 48hr run-in prepped them.
+A 48-hour run-in prepped them.
 Sources were an Oppo BDP-205D Universal player to spin CD, as well as process hi-res from an Astell & Kern AK-120 portable player connected by optical cable, making it fully isolated.
-Connection of Oppo to Creek was through Chord Company Epic balanced cables.
+The connection of Oppo to Creek was through Chord Company Epic balanced cables.

-Similar effect with Hans Theessink and the song Mississippi, where his use of the word Mississippi was starkly emphasised.
+A similar effect with Hans Theessink and the song Mississippi, where his use of the word Mississippi was starkly emphasized.
 This is a loudspeaker that delivers, but it is more revealing than relaxing.
-Edge of seat stuff.
+Edge of the seat stuff.

 WHARFEDALE EVO 4.3 Review

 Strong bass was handled with aplomb.
-In our large room (6550cu ft) it was dry, tight and clean.
-However, the 4.3s are purposed for smaller rooms where they will exploit room gain to give stronger baas, whilst avoiding bass boom.
+In our large room (6550cu ft), it was dry, tight, and clean.
+However, the 4.3s are intended for smaller rooms where they will exploit room gain to give stronger baas whilst avoiding bass boom.

 WHARFEDALE EVO 4.3 Review